facebookresearch/RAM/projects/autodata/README.md

 Autodata generalizes all the above methods.
 An agent acting as a data scientist is tasked with the act of constructing and curating data, performing the actions a human data scientist would in order to create high quality data: where both building benchmark data and training data are use cases.
 This process includes both an initial iteration of data creation, followed by an analysis phase “eyeballing” the data as well as measuring its performance, constructing learnings, and then iterating with an improved recipe to create better data.
 Further, we also show how to train (meta-optimize) this agentic system (outer loop) to be optimal as a data scientist (inner loop).

-The high level design is shown in the figure above, where various instantiations can be built from this template.
+The high-level design is shown in the figure above, where various instantiations can be built from this template.

 **Data Creation.** The main LLM agent grounds on provided data (e.g. specific docs e.g. from math, legal, coding etc. depending on the task, or another useful data source) to help create the data.
-The agent can then use tools or existing skills/learnings it has previously acquired and inference time compute to create training or evaluation data for LLM training and benchmarking.
+The agent can then use tools or existing skills/learnings it has previously acquired and inference-time compute to create training or evaluation data for LLM training and benchmarking.
 Importantly, this creation step can be repeated after subsequent analysis and learnings to improve the data even further.